ibm-cloud-docs/dr-automation-powervs/aix-vm.md

 You can set up one or more Secure Shell (SSH) keys for root login when you create new AIX virtual machines (VM).
 The keys are loaded into the root's `authorized_keys` file.
 SSH keys allow you to securely log in to a VM.
 You must use the available operating system options to create SSH keys.
 To generate SSH keys on a Linux® or Mac OS system, for example, you can use the standard `ssh-keygen` tool.
 {:shortdesc: .shortdesc}

-## Generating an SSH key
-{: #gen-ssh}

-In this example, the user created a public key on a Linux-based IBM Cloud compute instance by using the `ssh-keygen` tool:

 ## Creating an AIX VM instance
 {: #vm-insta}